Securing the server

 You can set up secure communication between clients and servers as well as between servers.

 Communication between clients and servers can be secured using the SSL protocol, which you specify when connecting to the server.
 See Using SSL to encrypt connections to a Helix server for information on how you secure client-server communication.

 Communication between clients and servers can also be secured using a firewall.
 For more information, see Using firewalls.

-- Access is defined using a protections that determine which Perforce commands can be run, on which files, by whom, and from which host.
+- Access is defined using a protections that determine which Helix server commands can be run, on which files, by whom, and from which host.
 See Authorizing access to find out how you define protections.

 - Communication between servers in a distributed environment can be secured using a trust file and by setting permissions for the service users that own the different servers in the environment.
-For more information, see Helix Versioning Engine Administrator Guide: Multi-site Deployment.
+For more information, see Helix Core Server Administrator Guide: Multi-Site Deployment.

 Before you can configure access and authentication, you must create users as described in Managing users.